 1. Preheat oven to 400 degrees.
 Coat a 9×9-inch baking pan with cooking spray.
 You can use a glass or metal pan.

 2. Cook pasta and only cook for 6 minutes so it will not be overcooked.
-No need to add salt to water!
+No need to add salt to the water!
 Drain and rinse in cold water.
 Drain again.

-3. In a large bowl, mix together cooked pasta, cottage cheese, tomatoes, salsa, beans and butter.
+3. In a large bowl, mix together cooked pasta, cottage cheese, tomatoes, salsa, beans, and butter.
 Blend in egg, cumin, chili powder, garlic powder and pepper, to taste.
 Be sure to mix well.

 4. Transfer pasta mixture to the baking pan.
 Bake casserole 20 minutes.